JadynF/Rockr/docs/apidocumentation.md

 Body of request needs "token" field with the users token, and "currListing" with the listingId of the current listing.

 No response, simply inserts matched data into database.

+## /newPreferences

+Method: POST

+Will set user preferences.

+Body of request needs "token" with the users token, "newPrice", "newColor" and "newCondition" for the new preferences.

+Response will be {response: true} if succeeded, {response: false} otherwise.

 ## /sendMessage